 Over time, through loss after loss at the hands of lawyers on the other side, I also learned the value of legal writing — of crafting an argument to support my positions.
 Turns out judges are trained to receive written and oral arguments in very peculiar ways.
 There’s an art to making those arguments, but it’s something anyone can learn.

-As a founder at Burlington Avenue, I spend a lot of time in courtrooms, doing what the startup philosophers call customer discovery.
+As a founder at Courtroom5, I spend a lot of time in courtrooms, doing what the startup philosophers call customer discovery.
 My job is to discover the things self-represented litigants need to help them win.
 I could rely on my own experience, but the biggest mistake a startup founder can make is to assume she knows her customers.